-The Poetry Award will be judged by three award-winning poets: creative writing teacher Airini Beautrais; Massey University Associate Professor Bryan Walpert; and Karlo Mila, Pasifika poet who runs an indigenous leadership programme.
+The Poetry Award will be judged by three award-winning poets: creative writing teacher Airini Beautrais; Massey University Professor Bryan Walpert; and Karlo Mila, Pasifika poet who runs an indigenous leadership programme.

 The Royal Society Te Apārangi Award for General Non-Fiction will be judged by academic and award-winning science writer Rebecca Priestley; award-winning historian and academic Angela Wanhalla; and curator, educator and writer Karl Chitham (Ngāpuhi).